dinatamas/adaptor-signatures/readme.md

 * Further explain the differences between Schnorr and MuSig and adaptor signatures.
 * Refactor the code to not use MuSigSession and cached properties.
 * Implement the Tonelli-Shanks algorithm to calculate curve points from x coordinates.
-* Figure out the best way to handle 'infinity' popping up in ECC operations.